ESG Topics A-Z

 - Building mentoring relationships between Hispanic-owned businesses and PepsiCo;

-- Investing $50 million over 5 years to strengthen Hispanic-owned business capabilities by supporting development tools and providing access to capital not available through traditional sources;
+- Investing $50 million by 2025 to strengthen Hispanic-owned business capabilities by supporting development tools and providing access to capital not available through traditional sources;

 - Using our scale to increase Hispanic representation across our suppliers, marketing agencies and professional service providers; and